- What are the aims of the group?

 Each person brings their own.
 Artists usually bring their own drawing boards or use drawing pads.
 Some artists like to paint.

 To start, bring a drawing pad or separate sheets of paper, pencils, chalk, or any materials you care to try.

-We have 5 good quality easels of various types available for use.
-Members can reserve these when making a booking.
+We have 5 good quality easels and drawing boards available for your use.